-Tonight, November 9-10, marks the 78th anniversary of Kristallnacht – the Night of Broken Glass.
+Beginning last night and today, November 9-10, marks the 82nd anniversary of Kristallnacht – the Night of Broken Glass.

-It is called the “Night of Broken Glass” because on this night, in 1938, thousands of rioters stormed Jewish homes, businesses, and synagogues causing enormous amounts of damage throughout Germany and Austria.
+It is called the “Night of Broken Glass” because in 1938 thousands of rioters stormed Jewish homes, businesses, and synagogues causing enormous amounts of damage throughout Germany and Austria.

 Just before midnight on November 9, the Gestapo chief Heinrich Müller sent a telegram to all police units informing them: